YtzBeno/YtzBeno-CS-251-Cryptocurrencies-and-Blockchain-Technologies/StudyNotes.md

 - ZKPs and commitments could allow private transactions on a public blockchain
 - there's a big demand from all kind of parties for private transactions
 - ZKPs allow a third party provider to also output a proof of computational integrity which guarantees the output you received is correct
-- ZKPs allow a third party provider to also output a proof of computational integrity which guarantees the output you received is correct
+- ZKPs allow you to selectively hide some or all inputs around a computational statement